prakhargupt00/pandorabot/README.md

 # pandorabot
-pandorabot is a witty chatbot created using AIML and neural networks
+pandorabot is a witty chatbot created using AIML